 Who can apply?

-To join our virtual exchange all delegates must commit to attending all of the six planned meetings and actively contribute to the generation of the final report.
+To join our Virtual Exchange, all delegates must commit to attending all of the six planned meetings and actively contribute to generating the final report.

-Your cohort of global Indigenous Professionals will meet each week via Zoom.
-We will open each meeting with a prayer and some words from our Elders.
+Your cohort of global Indigenous changemakers will meet each week via Zoom.
+We will start the exchange with ceremony offered by our Elders.

-The format of the meeting each week is slightly different, but you will be sent an agenda beforehand so you will know what to expect.
+The format ofyour group's gatherings each week is slightly different, but you will all agree an agenda beforehand so you will know what to expect.

 This is where the real magic of INDIGI-X happens.

-Through this informal but important platform for connection, similarities are discovered, as are differences, and learnings are quickly found that can be of great benefit to Indigenous well-being, development and commerce.
+Through this informal platform for connection, similarities are discovered, as are differences, and learnings are quickly found that can be of great benefit to Indigenous individual and community well-being, development, and commerce

-Many groups choose to arrange their own meetings, outside of the weekly group-wide ones.
-We encourage this, as to be honest, not only because there is a lot of work to do, but also because great friendships develop.
+Many groups choose to arrange their own meetings in addition to the weekly group-wide ones.
+We encourage this - there is a lot of work to do and great friendships develop as a result.

 Hear some of the feedback we received from our alumni here.